Where In Central America Is Best For Expat Millennials?

 But Costa Rica is now expensive.
 Too expensive, for many, and more expensive than the rest of Central America.
 Also, other countries have risen in popularity.
 Nicaragua and Colombia come to mind in Latin America.
 Retirees still come to CR, but only the wealthier ones end up staying.

 Costa Rica still offers more than any other country in the region for young people.
-It’s safe and easy.
-The internet is great (well… compared to the other countries) which makes being a digital nomad easy.
+It’s relatively safe and easy.
+The internet is okay (well… compared to the other countries) which makes being a digital nomad easy (er).

 For the first-timer to Latin America, Costa Rica is still the best choice.
 At least until you learn Spanish and get confident.